Halfway Houses in Saint Helens, OR

 Medicine Wheel Recovery Services

-Medicine Wheel Recovery Services is a sober living house in Saint Helens, Oregon, 97051 zip code.
+Medicine Wheel Recovery Services is a halfway house in Saint Helens, Oregon, 97051 zip code.

 Address: 58147 Columbia River Highway, Suite C, Saint Helens, OR 97051 in Columbia County